Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 • toasted nuts – these can replace the water chestnuts for crunch

-• spices for heat such as hot sauce or chili crisp
+• spices for heat – hot sauce, red pepper flakes, or chili crisp

-• fresh herbs like dill, basil or thyme (dried will work too)
+• fresh or dried herbs like dill, basil or thyme

-• cheeses – cream cheese, mozzarella, parmesan cheese, gruyere.
-This would be good in a warm version of the dip, adding some gooey-ness.
+• cheeses – cream cheese, mozzarella, parmesan cheese, gruyere – use if making a warm dip version.

-6. Shortcut: skip the bread bowl and serve dip with crackers or fresh vegetables.
+6. Shortcut: Skip the bread bowl and serve dip with crackers, naan, cheese twists, or fresh vegetables.

 7. Make-ahead: It is best to make the Knorr spinach dip at least 2 hours ahead to allow the flavors and dry package soup mix to blend.
 If making a day or two ahead, don’t put it in a bread bowl (if using) until serving time or an hour before.
 Store leftovers in an airtight container for up to 3 days.
 Do not freeze.